lionelnicolas/helm-iscsi-targetd-provisioner/README.md

 The provisioner uses the API provided by Open iSCSI [targetd](https://github.com/open-iscsi/targetd) to create LVM volumes and export those over iSCSI storage from a remote server.

-As prerequisites, an existing iSCSI server managed by `targetd` must be setuped.
+As prerequisites, an existing iSCSI server managed by `targetd` must be available.
+To setup one, you can check that [dockerized targetd](https://github.com/lionelnicolas/docker-targetd).

 ## Installing the Chart